mogtofu33/gitlab-ci-drupal/README.md

 tests in Drupal 8, see
 [Type of tests in Drupal 8](https://www.drupal.org/docs/8/testing/types-of-tests-in-drupal-8).

 The tests are defined in [.gitlab-ci/phpunit.xml](.gitlab-ci/phpunit.xml).
 There is 2 set of tests location:

 - Custom modules and themes only, those are prefixed with `custom` in `phpunit.xml`, as `customunit, customkernel, customfunctional, customfunctional-javascript`
   - All `tests/` from `modules/custom/**` and `themes/custom/**`
-- Drupal core tests, will look in all folders, defined as `unit, kernel, functional, functional-javascript` are not really used and test coverge do not match this scenario.
+- Drupal core tests, will look in all folders, defined as `unit, kernel, functional, functional-javascript` are not really used and test coverage do not match this scenario.

 There is a Gitlab variable to select the tests: